- Clinical science

 - Anti-factor Xa: Measuring anti-factor Xa activity may be helpful in the following circumstances:

-- D-dimers: correlate with activity of coagulation and fibrinolysis
+- D-dimer: fibrin degradation product that correlates with activity of coagulation and fibrinolysis.

 - Platelet deficiency, platelet disorders, platelet coagulation: Treat the underlying condition and control symptoms (see ).